colin-mccarthy/plainwhite-jekyll/README.md

 # plainwhite

-## Date on posts

-Future dated posts are not *automatically rendered* at or after the prescribed time
+## Future dated posts are not *automatically rendered* at or after the prescribed time

 you need to add future: true to config.yaml